Sighery/PyFormatJS/README.md

 # TODO

 This is just the first version.
-So far it does the basic replacing, but it does none of the formatting Python's `format()` does.
+So far it does the basic replacing, but it does none of the formatting Python's `pyformat()` does.
 That will come at some point when I get to it.